 Another risk is hacking.
 Blockchain is reportedly difficult to hack since it is decentralized.
 However, hackers have successfully stolen cryptocurrencies from wallets and exchanges.
 For example, $614 million was stolen from the Ronin network on March 30, 2022.
 Reportedly, the private keys were stolen and used to take Ethereum and USDC.
 There have been eight other publicized hacks in the tens to hundreds of millions of dollars.

 Next, cryptocurrencies are difficult to use in actual commerce.
 Very few retail transactions take place using digital currencies.
-Lastly, unlike stocks, ETFs, bonds, gold, and cash, cryptocurrencies are not well regulated.
+Lastly, cryptocurrencies are not well regulated, unlike stocks, ETFs, bonds, gold, and cash.

 3 Cryptocurrencies to Invest In